• Product Introduction

 Redirects and rewrites

-Currently not supported for Next.js rewrite and redirect.
-We recommend using edgeone.json to configure.
-Refer to the document for details.
+Currently not supported for Next.js rewrite and redirection.
+The platform recommends using edgeone.json to configure where possible.
+For details, refer to the document.

 Server-Side Rendering (SSR)

 Server-side rendering allows you to dynamically render webpages on servers.
-Each time users initiate requests, the server dynamically generates HTML by using getServerSideProps (Pages Router) or server components in App Router to dynamically obtain data (such as user sessions, query parameters).
+Each time users initiate requests, the server dynamically generates HTML by using getServerSideProps (Pages Router) or server components in App Router to dynamically obtain data such as user sessions and query parameters.

 Default build settings are as follows: